ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch12/draft1.md

 I was a bit concerned.
 The company clearly felt that they didn't do much wrong here beyond your average employee dispute.

-It almost felt like they were pricing my situation at 6 weeks of emotional trauma.
+It almost felt like they were pricing my situation at 6 weeks of emotional trauma; minus however long it took me to find work again.

 Standard DEI severance package for one of those "uppity" minorities that just need to be "bucked" somewhere else, it smelled.